-Cleveland Clinic’s Center for Neurological Restoration — focused on a single goal of advancing treatment through ongoing basic and clinical research — is nationally recognized for expertise in the medical management and surgical innovations in the treatment of Parkinson disease, Huntington disease, dystonia and other movement disorders, normal pressure hydrocephalus (NPH), headache, trigeminal neuralgia, dizziness and chronic pain.
-It is comprised of three sections: Movement Disorders and Functional Neurosurgery (with locations in Northeast Ohio and Nevada), Headache and Facial Pain and Chronic Pain and Interdisciplinary Neurorehabilitation.
+Cleveland Clinic’s Center for Neurological Restoration — focused on a single goal of advancing treatment through ongoing basic and clinical research — is nationally recognized for expertise in the medical management and surgical innovations in the treatment of Parkinson disease, Huntington disease, essential tremor, dystonia and other movement disorders, normal pressure hydrocephalus (NPH), headache, trigeminal neuralgia, dizziness and chronic pain.
+It is comprised of two sections: Movement Disorders and Functional Neurosurgery (with locations in Ohio and Nevada) and Headache and Facial Pain.

 Our center is among the first in the world to bring together an interdisciplinary team of renowned neurologists, neurosurgeons, psychiatrists, neuropsychologists, researchers, biomedical engineers, imaging specialists, physician assistants, technicians and other specialists who offer the latest medical and surgical treatments for patients with neurological and psychiatric disorders.

 Patients benefit from an integrated approach to care.
 Team members collaborate to develop individualized management and treatment plans designed to enhance patients’ function and quality of life.
 A robust research program ensures that patients have access the most ground-breaking single-center and multi-center clinical trials.

 - Multiple System Atrophy